smn-krn/TIS3IL-WS25-Project/docs/reports/documentation.md

 * short-term temporal dependencies
 * potentially non-linear dynamics

-To ensure methodological rigor and suitability for industrial reuse, multiple model families are evaluated—ranging from simple statistical baselines to advanced machine learning and deep learning architectures—and compared within a consistent and standardized evaluation framework.
+To ensure methodological rigor and suitability for industrial reuse, multiple model families are evaluated-ranging from simple statistical baselines to advanced machine learning and deep learning architectures-and compared within a consistent and standardized evaluation framework.
 This approach enables downstream users to select models that best balance accuracy, robustness, and operational complexity for energy demand forecasting applications.

 ---